Layerex/bandcamp_name_your_price_dl/README.md

 pip install bandcamp_name_your_price_dl
 ```

-Also you need to install browser drivers.
+Also you need to install a selenium browser driver.
 Refer to [selenium installation guide](https://selenium-python.readthedocs.io/installation.html#drivers).

 ## Usage